bruab/garden/_notes/Tech that is highly advantageous to use is obligate.md

 ---

-title: Tech that is highly advantageous to use is obligate
+title: "Claim: Tech that is highly advantageous to use is obligate"
 feed: show
 date: 2022-10-24
 # permalink: /credits